This assumes that you have the latest version of the minikube

 namespace.

-If there is a mismatch between namespaces, then the Strimzi Cluster Operator will not have the necessary permissions to perform its operations.
+If there is a mismatch between namespaces, then the Strimzi cluster operator will not have the necessary permissions to perform its operations.

 kubectl get pod -n kafka --watch